-What Does the EEC Pro Search for?
+What Information Does EEC Pro Search For?

 Enabling EEC Pro from Your Account Settings